-KDT - Key Digital Technologies - is a Partnership succeeding the ECSEL Joint Undertaking of Horizon 2020 in the next framework programme.
+KDT - Key Digital Technologies - is the Joint Undertaking succeeding the ECSEL Joint Undertaking of Horizon 2020.
 Its focus is on Electronic Components and Systems as enabling technologies for multiple application fields including mobility.
 Therein, enabling affordable, automated and connected road mobility is a high-priority R&D&I area.
 Moreover, KDT shall support the validation and certification through digital innovation for safety, security and comfort of (artificial) intelligence embedded in vehicles.
-The focus topics of KDT is mostly on providing the components, building blocks while their customized integration, verification and optimization is within the CCAM Partnership.
+The focus topics of KDT is mostly on providing the Hardware and Software components, building blocks while their customised integration, verification and optimisation is within the CCAM Partnership.